GSansigolo/machine-learning/README.md

 # Machine-Learning
-This repository contains the codes in Python developed in the Machine Learning practical course.
-Codes such as  linear regression, K Nearest Neighbors, Support Vector Machines (SVM), flat clustering, hierarchical clustering, and neural networks.
+This repository contains the codes in python developed in the machine learning practical course.
+Codes such as linear Regression, K Nearest Neighbors, Support Vector Machines (SVM), Flat Clustering, Hierarchical Clustering, and Neural Networks.